pilky/twitchmata/Documentation/Setup.md

 The first step is to download Twitchmata.
 You can find the latest version [here](https://github.com/pilky/twitchmata/releases).
 Download the zip file of the release at the top of the page.

 Once downloaded you need to unzip the release.
 Next, create a folder in your Unity project's Assets folder and call it "External".
-Drag the unzipped release of twitchmata into this External folder.
+Drag the unzipped release of Twitchmata into this External folder (ensure folder is just called "Twitchmata").

 ## 2. Setting up the Game Object